 Jason has advocated on behalf of a U.S. resident being held hostage by a state sponsor of terrorism, political opposition leaders in foreign countries subjected to human rights abuses, and a former foreign head of state and his family persecuted for their pro-democracy efforts.
 In addition, he has represented multinational corporations, publicly traded companies, a Native-American tribe, non- governmental and international organizations, and companies from these industries: defense, telecommunications, aviation, advertising, energy, pharmaceuticals, international bulk shipping, Internet, and software development firms.
 He has also represented individuals and families with claims against foreign governments for the unlawful confiscation of property and his firm assists families with claims against foreign governments such as the Guam War Claims Program.

-A strong advocate of the importance of property rights, the rule of law, and human rights, Poblete has testified in 2007 before a Special Committee of the United Nations (UN) in New York; has advocated on behalf of clients before numerous committees of the U.S. Congress and international organizations such as INTERPOL; and counseled clients on matters under review by the Inter-American Commission for Human Rights of the Organization of American States (OAS).
-In 2016 he founded a non-profit, the Global Liberty Alliance to advocate for politically persecuted persons by totalitarian governments and to assist law enforcement to bring perpetrators of atrocity crimes to justice.
+A strong advocate of the importance of property rights, the rule of law, and human rights, Poblete has testified in 2007 before a Special Committee of the United Nations (UN) in New York; has advocated on behalf of clients before numerous committees of the U.S. Congress and international organizations such as INTERPOL; and has represented clients before the Inter-American Commission for Human Rights of the Organization of American States (OAS).
+In 2016 he founded a non-profit, the Global Liberty Alliance to raise awareness about the importance of defending fundamental rights and the rule law.

 A Past Chairman of the National Security Committee of the American Bar Association (ABA) Section of International Law, he is a member of the ABA Export Controls and Economic Sanctions Committee, the Federalist Society for Law and Public Policy Studies, and the American Society of International Law (ASIL).
 For personal and professional reasons, he has had a life-long interest in political, defense, economic, security developments in the Western Hemisphere and the linkages between other regions and the Americas in emerging transnational threats, political, economic and rule of law matters.